 - Racial or sexual harassment or assault of any form;

 - Intentionally injuring any person or threatening to do so;

 - Intentionally damaging, vandalizing or stealing school property or the property of others;

 - Disrupting classes, programs or other school activities;

 - Entering or remaining in any portion of the school premises without authorization;

-- Possessing or using weapons, drug, alcohol or cigarette on school property;
+- Possessing or using weapons, drugs, alcohol or cigarette on school property;

 - Plagiarizing homework or exams, and/or inducing or coercing others to commit similar acts;

 - Refusing to comply with any reasonable order of identifiable school officials.

 Depending on the severity of the infraction, the disciplinary actions may include any or all of the following.

 - Incident Report filed by the teacher or school safety officers

 - Meeting with the safety officer and/or principal

 - Removal from the classroom or campus

 If the intervention does not lead to satisfactory improvement, the student may be suspended or expelled from the school.